camillachr/cv-app/README.md

   ## Testing

 The project is configured with Jest and React Testing Library for testing.
-While the setup is complete, test cases have not yet been implemented due to time constraints.
+While the setup is complete, test cases have not yet been implemented.
+For now, testing is done manually via DevTools tabs.

-You can run tests using the following command:
+When implemented, you can run tests using the following command:

 ```bash
 npm run test